Renovamen/Food-IAC/src/metrics/README.md

 # Metrics

-This folder contains implementations of some evaluation metrics, some of them are adopted from [ruotianluo/coco-caption](https://github.com/ruotianluo/coco-caption).
+This folder contains the implementation of some evaluation metrics, most of which are adopted from [ruotianluo/coco-caption](https://github.com/ruotianluo/coco-caption).

 &nbsp;